By TOM BOWSER

 Consolidate all the tracks in a session:

 - Save a copy of the session you want to consolidate.
 This will be your backup in case something goes wrong with the consolidation process or you are not satisfied with the results.
-To save a copy:
+Left click on:

-- Left click on File then Save Copy In… on the Pro Tools menu bar.
+- "File" then Save Copy In… on the Pro Tools menu bar.

-- Left click on the "OK" button to save using the default settings.
+- the "OK" button to save using the default settings.

-- Left click on the "Save" button to save a copy of the session into the default session directory/folder.
+- the "Save" button to save a copy of the session into the default session directory/folder.

-- Highlight all the tracks in the session within the Edit window.
-To highlight all the tracks in a session:
+- Select all the tracks in the session within the Edit Window:

 - Press and hold down the Alt + SHIFT + 3 keys.
 The tracks will begin the consolidation process immediately.